darshankawale/my-protfolio/README.md

 3.css
 4.js

-it is the responsive that suitable all screen  sizes
+it is the responsive that suitable all screen  sizes.
-note: use the password 1to 8 for blog to see the other functinalities
+note: use the password 1to 8 for blog to see the other functinalities .
+note: In this protfolio a test.html and test.js is for testing different functinality